 Portland State University.
-Department of Speech and Hearing Sciences
+Department of Speech Communication

 Date of Publication

 Master of Science (M.S.) in Speech Communication: Speech and Hearing Sciences

-Children -- Language acquisition, English language -- Acquisition, Concept learning
+Language acquisition -- Children, English language -- Acquisition, Concept learning

 The purpose of this project was to measure and compare the language concept growth of two clients who utilized different response modes; client A utilized the expressive mode and client B utilized the receptive mode.
 A systematic management program was administered to each client for eighteen sessions.
 The specific questions posed were:

 In Copyright.
 URI: http://rightsstatements.org/vocab/InC/1.0/ This Item is protected by copyright and/or related rights.
 You are free to use this Item in any way that is permitted by the copyright and related rights legislation that applies to your use.
 For other uses you need to obtain permission from the rights-holder(s).

-Carpenter, Carol Paulson, "A concept acquisition project comparing receptive and expressive programs" (1977).
+Carpenter, Carol Paulson, "A Concept Acquisition Project Comparing Receptive and Expressive Programs" (1977).
 Dissertations and Theses.
 Paper 1220.